How to Heal PTSD

 The work then begins the process of containing and working through those emotions, putting them in perspective in relation to the event or period gone through, and slowly starting to release, integrate and process that emotional residue.

-I have created a Trauma Care Course that addresses the most fundamental insights into the processes of trauma and dissociation and how you can work through them.
+I have created The Trauma Exclusive Package which address the most fundamental insights into the processes of trauma and dissociation and how you can work through them.

 Roland really gets to the heart of what it is like to live every day with CPTSD .
 He writes with a unique insight and authenticity rarely found elsewhere.
 The underlying truth and message is despite any trauma that happened in your life, there is hope.